Notes on completing the Private Candidates’ Exam Registration Form©

 Whose responsibility is it to make sure you are registered for the correct exams?

 In a word: Yours!
 You need to ensure that the details you provide on the form are clearly stated and correct!
-This means, in particular, that the entry codes for the units must be correct (including the option code if relevant) as we won’t know which exams you want to do!
-When you get your Statement of Entry, you must check it very carefully to make sure that you are registered for the correct units (and any “cash-ins” that you have requested).
+This means, in particular, that the entry / qualification codes must be correct (including the option code if relevant) as we won’t know which exams you want to do!
+When you get your Statement of Entry, you must check it very carefully to make sure that you are registered for the correct units (and any “cash-ins” for modular qualifications that you have requested).
 If we need to make an amendment to your unit entry details, this can lead to you being charged again for the unit – usually at the late or very late registration fee!

 Is there an Administration fee?